Rizzo v. Goode

 Rizzo v.
-Goode, 423 U.S. 362 (1976), was a United States Supreme Court case in which the Court held that a prophylactic injunction against non-culpable state executive officials was an overbroad interference by the Federal Courts in the state executive branches.
+Goode, 423 U.S. 362 (1976), is a United States Supreme Court case in which the Court held that a prophylactic injunction against non-culpable state executive officials was an overbroad interference by the Federal Courts in the state executive branches.
 In doing so, the court created a limit on the federal injunctive power in matters of state agency internal affairs.

 Background

+The case arose from a District Court ruling requiring Philadelphia officials to implement a program for handling citizen complaints alleging police misconduct.
+The order originated from trials in 1970, where findings pointed to inadequate procedures for handling complaints about police behavior.
 Plaintiffs filed a § 1983 suit in the United States District Court for the Eastern District of Pennsylvania against a number of Philadelphia officials charging that the police department had engaged in a "pervasive pattern of illegal and unconstitutional mistreatment by police officers."

 The district court identified a pattern of police misconduct against Philadelphia residents, minorities in particular, and all residents in general.
+Evidence was gathered from over 200 witnesses to support the court's fact-finding regarding multiple incidents of alleged misconduct.
+It was shown that the minimalist response to civilian complaints against specific officers (who were identified) had been ineffective at improving police behavior to prevent future misconduct.

 John P. Fullam ordered the defendants, who were supervisors of the Philadelphia Police Department, to submit a "comprehensive program" for the Court's approval, in order to effectively deal with civilian complaints.

-The decision was subsequently affirmed by the United States Court of Appeals for the Third Circuit.
+The district court findings were subsequently affirmed by the United States Court of Appeals for the Third Circuit, as was the decision that equitable relief was needed to prevent police misconduct.

+City officials appealed the decision to the United States Supreme Court contending that the federal courts had infringed upon the authority granted to local governments to manage police conduct under state law.